Preparing for camp

 If you are purchasing stationery, please let campers know you would like them to fill it out.
 It is not camp’s responsibility to make sure your camper fills out the Bunk Reply.

 Parents will be able to view online photos of camp during the week.
-Photos of each day will be updated overnight for viewing the next day.
+Photos of each day will be updated by noon for viewing the next day.
+Beach Camp photos may take a bit longer to upload due to internet capabilities.
 To view pictures, you will need to set up a Bunk1 account.
 Please follow the instructions under camper email.
 You can view photos for free by selecting the option to view online photos only.
 This option is listed at the end of the bundles section.
 Each high quality photo download is $0.99.
 You may also purchase photo gifts at their website.

 For your camper’s safety, pictures are password protected.
 The password will be emailed to your family email the week before your camp session.
 Please add email@example.com as a contact to ensure that it are not caught in your spam filter.